HomeTutorialsHow To Keep Your Cloud Storage Safe And Secure

 Use a VPN

-You can also use a cloud service that provides encryption and decryption as part of the storage and backup package.
+You can also utilize a cloud service that offers encryption and decryption as part of its storage and backup package.
 The service caters to encrypting your files on your devices and storing them securely on the cloud.

 Multi-factor Authentication